jarecoo/practice/notes.md

 - Get “‘closer to doing’…Spend 30 seconds putting yourself in a situation where it’s easier to do…Action causes motivation.”
 The Happiness Equation p.225-227
 - Do something every day that will get your doing ball rolling, even if it’s a day that doesn’t require it. (e.g. Make your bed, clean your room, shower, get dressed.)
 - “Mit eitler Rede wird hier nichts geschafft” Wilhelm Tell, Schiller Act 1, Scene 1
-- Make mistakes of boldness and not of timidity.
+- “Make mistakes of boldness and not of timidity.” - Brandon Dewitt
 - “More matter with less art” - Queen Gertrude, Hamlet
 - “Imagine the emperor of Rome, with his captive audience and unlimited power, telling himself not to be a person of “too many words and too many deeds.”
 Let that be a reminder the next time you feel self indulgent or a little full of yourself, the next time you feel like impressing people” The Daily Stoic p.115
 - “‘Those who receive the bare theories immediately want to spew them, as an upset stomach does its food.
 First digest your theories and you won’t throw them up.
 Otherwise they will be raw, spoiled, and not nourishing.
 After you’ve digested them, show us the changes in your reasoned choices, just like the shoulders  of a gymnasts display their diet and training, and as the craft of artisans show it what they’ve learned’ - Epictetus, Discourses, 3.21.1-3 …Today, or anytime, when you catch yourself wanting to condescendingly drop some knowledge that you have, grab it and ask: Would i be better saying words or letting my actions and choices illustrate that knowledge for me.”
 The Daily Stoic p.137